Africa Uncensored

 Africa Uncensored is a Kenya-based media outlet known mostly for its investigative journalism.
 Its work includes documentary and feature production, fact-checking, podcasting, training and more.

 It publishes its work online through its website and a YouTube channel as well as on other online platforms.
 Its content also regularly features on Kenya's mainstream TV stations.
 As part of its commercial dealings, its work has aired on the Maisha Magic East and Maisha Magic Plus channels on DSTV since 2020.

 One of its latest investigative documentaries, Fertile Deception, resulted in impeachment proceedings against then Kenya's Agriculture Cabinet Secretary Mithika Linturi.

 History

 Africa Uncensored was founded in 2015 by John-Allan Namu, Mohammed Ali and Kassim Mohammed, formerly colleagues at KTN, to continue their work of highlighting sensitive stories from Kenya and more from across Africa without running into the constraints experienced by typical newsroom journalists thus the name 'Africa Uncensored'.

 Leadership

-While Mohammed Ali and Kassim Mohammed have since moved on from Africa Uncensored with the former serving in Kenya's Parliament as the National Assembly representative for Nyali constituency and the latter working for the BBC, John-Allan Namu remains at Africa Uncensored as its CEO.
-Emmanuel Chenze serves as Africa Uncensored's COO.
+While Mohammed Ali and Kassim Mohammed have since moved on from Africa Uncensored with the former serving in Kenya's Parliament as the National Assembly representative for Nyali constituency and the latter working for the BBC Emmanuel Chenze is Africa Uncensored's CEO.